chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-10-07-Integrate-with-Machine-Learning-APIs-Challenge-Lab.md

    syntax: true
 ---

-In this article, we will go through the lab **GSP329** _[Integrate with Machine Learning APIs: Challenge Lab](https://www.qwiklabs.com/focuses/12704?parent=catalog)_, which is labeled as an [advanced-level](https://www.qwiklabs.com/quests/136) exercise.
+In this article, we will go through the lab **GSP329** _[Integrate with Machine Learning APIs: Challenge Lab](https://www.qwiklabs.com/focuses/12704?parent=catalog)_, which is an [advanced-level](https://www.qwiklabs.com/quests/136) exercise on Qwiklabs.
 You will practice the skills and knowledge for getting service account credentials to run Cloud Vision API, Google Translate API, and BigQuery API via a Python script.

 **Topics tested**: